 We believe in the quality of sustainable life, not just living well.
 We possess a solid duty to integrate such sustainability into every aspect of life, beginning with perhaps the most basic of all elements: food.

 Due to supply issues, I have completely re-vamped the menu.
 Pizza will remain the same, but all kitchen items will rotate with seasonal specials.
 My focus has always been flavor, I promise your favorites will be peppered in, but if we are going to make it, I have to scale down.
 We keep our promise to offer a high standard of fresh & flavorful food made with seasonal, limited high-quality ingredients.
-Our mainstays are traditional wood-fired pizza and pasta with nightly Mediterranean-inspired specials that are ever-changing.
+Our mainstays are traditional wood-fired pizza and pasta with ever-changing nightly Mediterranean-inspired specials.

 My passion for food & its preparation began early in life.
 I was a “sous-chef” when I was three feet tall–standing on tiptoe to see creations on the kitchen countertop–and I continue to learn today.
 As a chef-owner, my recipes & cooking style have evolved from the many memories of people at the stove; family, friends, and in recent years, travel.
 Those people, and their spirits, live in my kitchen with me.